Home » Recipes » 25-Minute Ultra-Creamy Lemongrass Prawn Risotto

 Vialone Nano, Arborio, and Carnaroli Risotto Rice (a Kernel Comparison Below)

-I usually keep all three varieties of risotto rice on hand because each rice has its own characteristics and performs differently (plus, it lasts a long time and is a great pantry staple to have on hand for quick dinners when I have an empty fridge).
-I opt for Arborio if I need the risotto to be done a little more quickly, and Vialone Nano and Carnaroli when I want a super creamy texture and have plenty of time for stirring.
-Below is a side-by-side kernel comparison of the three different kinds of rice and you can see that they’re all similar, yet really different.
+I keep all three varieties of risotto rice on hand because each rice has its own characteristics and performs differently (plus, it lasts a long time and is a great pantry staple to have on hand for quick dinners when I have an empty fridge).

 Creamy Lemongrass Prawn Risotto Ingredients

 You just need a handful of ingredients to make this seafood risotto recipe.
-The subtle background flavor comes from a tiny bit of ginger, lemongrass, garlic, and shallots with a prominent prawn flavor perfuming the entire dish.
+Here’s an overview of what you’ll need for this risotto, but you can find the full measurements in the recipe card below.
+The subtle background flavor for this shrimp risotto comes from a tiny bit of ginger, lemongrass, garlic, and shallots with a prominent prawn flavor perfuming the entire dish from the addition of a quick pressure cooker seafood stock.
 If you want to make a vegetarian lemongrass risotto instead, substitute vegetable stock and omit the prawns.

 Use anything from the onion family you have on hand — shallots and scallions work beautifully when combined or used alone.
-Also, feel free to add a splash of dry white wine to the risotto rice after it’s been nicely toasted just be sure to cook off most of the alcohol for about 3 minutes before adding the first ladle of hot stock.
+And while this is a recipe for risotto without wine, feel free to add a splash (1 tablespoon/14g) of dry white wine to the risotto rice after it’s been toasted then cook the alcohol off for about 3 minutes before adding the first ladle of hot stock.

-This recipe makes enough for 2 people, but can easily be doubled or tripled to serve as many as people as you need.
+This recipe makes enough for 2 people, but can easily be doubled or tripled to serve as many people as needed.

 Risotto Ingredients